Photography Tour in Ayutthaya

 The best photos of Ayutthaya aren't always at the obvious landmarks.
-Sure, Wat Chaiwatthanaram will fill your camera roll, but the real magic is in the side streets, the reflected light, and the unexpected angles that only reveal themselves to those exploring on foot.
+Sure, Wat Mahathat and Wat Chaiwatthanaram will fill your camera roll, but the real magic is in the side streets, the reflected light, and the unexpected angles that only reveal themselves to those exploring on foot.
 Seek out Wat Yai Chai Mongkhon for the kind of shot that no one else is posting.

-Use this page as a starting point for a Ayutthaya walking tour, a free self-guided route, or the Roamee app for Ayutthaya.
+Use this page as a starting point for a Ayutthaya walking tour, a free route, or the Roamee app for Ayutthaya.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

-Ayutthaya attracts visitors for history and photography, and Wat Chaiwatthanaram and every landmark doubles as a photography opportunity when you know where to stand and when the light is best.
+Ayutthaya attracts visitors for history and photography, and Wat Mahathat and Wat Chaiwatthanaram and every landmark doubles as a photography opportunity when you know where to stand and when the light is best.
 A photography-focused walk pays attention to reflections, leading lines, and street scenes between the landmarks.
 Hidden photogenic spots like Wat Yai Chai Mongkhon reward those who wander off the main path.

 Hire a bicycle or tuk-tuk — the ruins are spread across the island.
 Wat Chaiwatthanaram at sunset is worth timing your visit around.